 Cooking the Grilled Sonoran Style Hot Dogs

 Prepare your grill for direct cooking over medium high heat (about 400-425 degrees).
+We prefer to make these Sonoran hot dogs on a charcoal grill, but they can by made on a gas or pellet grill as well.
 Grill the Sonoran style hotdogs over the direct heat, until the bacon is cooked through to your liking.
 Turn and rotate the hot dogs every few minutes to ensure even cooking.

 Finishing and topping the Sonoran style hot dogs

 We like to grill the bolillo rolls briefly before loading them up.
 After a quick turn on the grill, split the rolls and spread an even layer of refried beans.

 Next place the bacon wrapped hot dog in the bolillo roll.

 Finally it is time to load that bad boy up.
 Top with tomatoes, sliced avocado, a squirt of mayonnaise or aioli, jalapenos, and dust with some cotija cheese.
 Feel free to use store bought mayo, but believe us when we say that it is so much better with homemade aioli.
 We highly recommend using some cotija, it adds a perfect saltiness to the Sonoran dog.

 See how fun wrapping things in bacon is!
 Now that you are a pro be sure to try these bacon recipes:

 - Spicy, Bacon Wrapped Shrimp: Bottle Rocket Shrimp